matteocarpi/julia/_posts/2020-01-24-little-fly.md

 date: 2020-04-24 22:00:00 +0000
 title: Little Fly
 sub_title: " "
-credits: devised by  Kein Komplot   (Ainhoa Hevia Uria, Gina Battle i Oliva, Marina Zerva, Julia Vandehof).
+credits: 'devised by  Kein Komplot   (Ainhoa Hevia Uria, Gina Battle i Oliva, Marina Zerva, Julia Vandehof).
 Kein Komplot is an international devising theatre collective.
   The artistic approach is based on the creation of, through and with the body in the ensemble.
 Ainhoa, Gina, Julia and Marina met in a postgraduate training in DEVISED THEATER AND PERFORMANCE (Rose Bruford Collge London / arthaus Berlin).
-Little Fly is their first project.
+Little Fly is their first project. '
 preview_picture: "/uploads/littleflyweb.jpg"
 current: true
 only_current: false